Chapter 4. Docker Registry Configuration

-This installation method is meant to be an easy way to get a docker registry authenticating against a keycloak server.
+This installation method is meant to be an easy way to get a docker registry authenticating against a Red Hat Single Sign-On server.
 It is intended for development purposes only and should never be used in a production or production-like environment.

-The zip file installation mechanism provides a quickstart for developers who want to understand how the keycloak server can interact with the docker registry.
+The zip file installation mechanism provides a quickstart for developers who want to understand how the Red Hat Single Sign-On server can interact with the Docker registry.
 In order to configure:

 - Choose the "Docker Compose YAML" option from the installation tab and download the .zip file